alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-14-mubahalah-between-messenger-and-christians.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Mubahalah between the Messenger (peace be upon him) and the Christians"
 hijri: Muharram 26, 1442 AH
 lang: en
-category: [prophets]
-source: Fatwas of the Permanent Committee no. 6238-4
-summary: "Mubahalah is not exclusive to the event that took place between the Messenger (peace be upon him) and the Christians.
-In fact, its ruling is general and it can be used by the Prophet (peace be upon him) and his Ummah (nation) with the Christians and non-Christians."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatwas of the Permanent Committee no. 6238-4
+summary: Mubahalah is not exclusive to the event that took place between the Messenger (peace be upon him) and the Christians.
+In fact, its ruling is general and it can be used by the Prophet (peace be upon him) and his Ummah (nation) with the Christians and non-Christians.
+title: Mubahalah between the Messenger (peace be upon him) and the Christians
 ---

 Question: